UT-ADL/carla_tartu_demo/README.md

 - Run ./ImportAssets.sh from the ROOT directory.

-- You can now delete the carla_tartu_demo-0.9.15.tar.gz file from the import folder.
+- You can now delete the tartu_demo.tar.gz file from the import folder.

  ## Running Tartu demo track with traffic on prebuilt Carla